Frijol/climate-change/GLOSSARY.md

 ## PV
 photovoltaic(s)

+## PV plant design
+consists of site-specific requirements and restraints, type of PV module to use, tilting angle, inverters, mounting and tracking apparatus, and arrangement of cells.
+Optimization takes into account shade, performance degradation over time, and tradeoffs of energy yield vs. spend for improved equipment.
+[IFC, 5][IFC]

 ## rebound effect
 e.g. a low-carbon technology is more convenient than a high-carbon technology, so we use it more, and end up using more carbon than previously [Berners-Lee, 16][Berners-Lee]

 ## refractometer
 a tool to measure Brix - looks like a small spyglass

+## REIPPP
+Renewable Energy Independent Power Producer Procurement

 ## RGGI
 Regional Greenhouse Gas Initiative (New England), the first mandatory, regulated carbon market in the United States

+## RPO
+Renewable purchase obligation

 ## run-of-the-river
 Hydropower which uses natural flow and elevation drop of water rather than a dam